MicroEJ/docs/VEEPortingGuide/uiBRS.rst

    Swap Triple Buffer

 The three buffers have the same role alternatively: back buffers (A and B) and front buffer (C).
-On startup, the front buffer is mapped on the buffer (C), the buffer (A) is the back buffer and the buffer (B) is not used yet:
+On startup, the front buffer is mapped on buffer (C), buffer (A) is the back buffer, and the buffer (B) is not used yet:

    * buffer (A): the application's back buffer
    * buffer (B): free